aodn/rimrep-examples/R_based_scripts/08-SST_Climatologies.md

 This dataset is a monthly climatology of Sea Surface Temperature (SST) from NOAA Coral Reef Watch (CRW).
 The data is available at 0.05 degree resolution and covers the period 1985-2019.
-It contains the expect SST for each month of the year and the Maximum Monthly Mean (MMM).
+It contains the expected SST for each month of the year and the Maximum Monthly Mean (MMM).

 ## Connecting to RIMREP collection via API